A New Language in Storm

 void code(CodeGen to) : override { // Create a temporary variable for step 2.
 Var tmp = to.l.createIntVar(to.block); // Step 1: rhs.code(to); // Step 2: to.l << mov(tmp, eax); // Step 3: lhs.code(to); // Step 4: to.l << add(eax, tmp); }

 If we run the program now, it produces the correct result: 14.
-It seems like our +
+It seems like our + operator is

 working!